lukeh1980/Snapshot-Backup-Utility/README.md

 Due to the use of hard links SBU requires the destination file system to be Linux based but not the source directory.
 There is no GUI interface but there are plans for a web interface and API in the future.
 Encryption of destination directories are also planned for a future release.

 # INSTALLATION
-The below steps are the easiest way to install SBU, it has been tested on CentOS/RHEL 6/7 and Ubuntu Server 16/17.
+The below steps are the easiest way to install SBU on a current Linux distribution that uses apt (Debian/Ubuntu), dnf/yum (RHEL/Rocky/AlmaLinux/Fedora), zypper (SUSE) or pacman (Arch).
+The distribution must ship rsync 3.1.2 or later.

 Download the tar file named sbu-x.x.x-install.tar and extract it on your Linux system: